How to Bulletproof Your Social Media Strategy

 Following well-established objectives, research, and solid content, the next step of a social media strategy involves testing.

-As American consultant Peter Drucker said, “you can only manage what you can measure” the ability to test and measure your social media performance is crucial to success.
+As American consultant Peter Drucker said, “you can only manage what you can measure”.
+So the ability to test and measure your social media performance is crucial to success.

 Things you should test:

 - Content types: such as written copy, videos, infographics etc

 - Headlines through split A/B testing

 - Content purpose: does one type of content work better than others? (for example engaging content might work better than promotional content)